 There are people who say they wish they had considered more closely all facts and risks concerning abortion, before having the procedure.
 If you or someone you know is experiencing regret from an abortion, you are not alone.
 We offer confidential and compassionate support groups designed to help women work through these feelings.

 We understand that this process can be overwhelming as you consider your options.
 Take the time to become fully informed and empowered to make a healthy choice.

 The types of abortion procedures performed during the first trimester are:

-Mifepristone and Misoprostol: a medical abortion procedure used up to the first seven to nine weeks of pregnancy.
+Mifepristone and Misoprostol: a medical abortion procedure used up to the first ten weeks of pregnancy.
 It can also be referred to as RU-486, the abortion pill, and Mifeprex.